cockroachdb/docs/v2.1/architecture/transaction-layer.md

 Above all else, CockroachDB believes consistency is the most important feature of a database––without it, developers cannot build reliable tools, and businesses suffer from potentially subtle and hard to detect anomalies.

-To provide consistency, CockroachDB implements full support for ACID transaction semantics in the Transaction Layer.
+To provide consistency, CockroachDB implements full support for ACID transaction semantics in the transaction layer.
 However, it's important to realize that *all* statements are handled as transactions, including single statements––this is sometimes referred to as "autocommit mode" because it behaves as if every statement is followed by a `COMMIT`.

 For code samples of using transactions in CockroachDB, see our documentation on [transactions](../transactions.html#sql-statements).

 Because CockroachDB enables transactions that can span your entire cluster (including cross-range and cross-table transactions), it optimizes correctness through a two-phase commit process.

-### Writes & Reads (Phase 1)
+### Writes and reads (phase 1)

 #### Writing

-When the Transaction Layer executes write operations, it doesn't directly write values to disk.
+When the transaction layer executes write operations, it doesn't directly write values to disk.
 Instead, it creates two things that help it mediate a distributed transaction:

-- A **Transaction Record** stored in the range where the first write occurs, which includes the transaction's current state (which starts as `PENDING`, and ends as either `COMMITTED` or `ABORTED`).
+- A **transaction record** stored in the range where the first write occurs, which includes the transaction's current state (which starts as `PENDING`, and ends as either `COMMITTED` or `ABORTED`).

-- **Write Intents** for all of a transaction’s writes, which represent a provisional, uncommitted state.
+- **Write intents** for all of a transaction’s writes, which represent a provisional, uncommitted state.
 These are essentially the same as standard [multi-version concurrency control (MVCC)](storage-layer.html#mvcc) values but also contain a pointer to the Transaction Record stored on the cluster.

-As Write Intents are created, CockroachDB checks for newer committed values––if they exist, the transaction is restarted––and existing Write Intents for the same keys––which is resolved as a [transaction conflict](#transaction-conflicts).
+As write intents are created, CockroachDB checks for newer committed values––if they exist, the transaction is restarted––and existing write intents for the same keys––which is resolved as a [transaction conflict](#transaction-conflicts).

 If transactions fail for other reasons, such as failing to pass a SQL constraint, the transaction is aborted.

 #### Reading

-If the transaction has not been aborted, the Transaction Layer begins executing read operations.
+If the transaction has not been aborted, the transaction layer begins executing read operations.
 If a read only encounters standard MVCC values, everything is fine.
-However, if it encounters any Write Intents, the operation must be resolved as a [transaction conflict](#transaction-conflicts).
+However, if it encounters any write intents, the operation must be resolved as a [transaction conflict](#transaction-conflicts).

-### Commits (Phase 2)
+### Commits (phase 2)

 CockroachDB checks the running transaction's record to see if it's been `ABORTED`; if it has, it restarts the transaction.

 If the transaction passes these checks, it's moved to `COMMITTED` and responds with the transaction's success to the client.
 At this point, the client is free to begin sending more requests to the cluster.

-### Cleanup (Asynchronous Phase 3)
+### Cleanup (asynchronous phase 3)

-After the transaction has been resolved, all of the Write Intents should resolved.
+After the transaction has been resolved, all of the write intents should resolved.
 To do this, the coordinating node––which kept a track of all of the keys it wrote––reaches out to the values and either:

-- Resolves their Write Intents to MVCC values by removing the element that points it to the Transaction Record.
+- Resolves their write intents to MVCC values by removing the element that points it to the Transaction Record.
-- Deletes the Write Intents.
+- Deletes the write intents.

 This is simply an optimization, though.
-If operations in the future encounter Write Intents, they always check their Transaction Records––any operation can resolve or remove Write Intents by checking the Transaction Record's status.
+If operations in the future encounter write intents, they always check their transaction records––any operation can resolve or remove write intents by checking the transaction record's status.

-### Interactions with Other Layers
+### Interactions with other layers

-In relationship to other layers in CockroachDB, the Transaction Layer:
+In relationship to other layers in CockroachDB, the transaction layer:

-- Receives KV operations from the SQL Layer.
+- Receives KV operations from the SQL layer.
-- Controls the flow of KV operations sent to the Distribution Layer.
+- Controls the flow of KV operations sent to the distribution layer.

-## Technical Details & Components
+## Technical details and components

-### Time & Hybrid Logical Clocks
+### Time and hybrid logical clocks

 In distributed systems, ordering and causality are difficult problems to solve.
 While it's possible to rely entirely on Raft consensus to maintain serializability, it would be inefficient for reading data.
 To optimize performance of reads, CockroachDB implements hybrid-logical clocks (HLC) which are composed of a physical component (thought of as and always close to local wall time) and a logical component (used to distinguish between events with the same physical component).
 This means that HLC time is always greater than or equal to the wall time.
 You can find more detail in the [HLC paper](http://www.cse.buffalo.edu/tech-reports/2014-04.pdf).

 In terms of transactions, the gateway node picks a timestamp for the transaction using HLC time.
 Whenever a transaction's timestamp is mentioned, it's an HLC value.
-This timestamp is used to both track versions of values (through [multiversion concurrency control](storage-layer.html#mvcc)), as well as provide our transactional isolation guarantees.
+This timestamp is used to both track versions of values (through [multi-version concurrency control](storage-layer.html#mvcc)), as well as provide our transactional isolation guarantees.

 When nodes send requests to other nodes, they include the timestamp generated by their local HLCs (which includes both physical and logical components).
 When nodes receive requests, they inform their local HLC of the timestamp supplied with the event by the sender.
 This is useful in guaranteeing that all data read/written on a node is at a timestamp less than the next HLC time.

-This then lets the node primarily responsible for the range (i.e., the Leaseholder) serve reads for data it stores by ensuring the transaction reading the data is at an HLC time greater than the MVCC value it's reading (i.e., the read always happens "after" the write).
+This then lets the node primarily responsible for the range (i.e., the leaseholder) serve reads for data it stores by ensuring the transaction reading the data is at an HLC time greater than the MVCC value it's reading (i.e., the read always happens "after" the write).

-#### Max Clock Offset Enforcement
+#### Max clock offset enforcement

 CockroachDB requires moderate levels of clock synchronization to preserve data consistency.
 For this reason, when a node detects that its clock is out of synch with at least half of the other nodes in the cluster by 80% of the maximum offset allowed (500ms by default), **it crashes immediately**.